owikle/topicmodeling/content/0-intro.md

 {% capture text %}
 **Activity: Try out Regular Expressions**
-Open the text you found earlier in Visual Studio Code.
+1. Open walden.txt in Visual Studio Code (if you've misplaced it you can also download it here: <a href="../data/walden.txt">walden.txt</a>)
-Click on Edit - Find (or cmd - F) to open a search box, which should appear in the top right hand part of your window.
+2. Click on `Edit > Find` (`cmd - F` on mac or `ctl - F` on pc) to open a search box, which should appear in the top right-hand corner of your window in Visual Studio Code
-On the right side of the search box, you'll see a symbol of a period star (.*).
-If you hover over this button, the phrase "Use Regular Expression" appears.
-Click on this button.
+3. On the right side of the search box, you'll see a button with this symbol: `.*`.
+If you hover over this button, the phrase `Use Regular Expression` appears.
+Click on this button
 Let's remove/change:
 In the search box, type:
 {% endcapture %}